 - Sorting: Adds sorting criteria to choose how you want your data to be ordered.

 - Pivot: Selects a field in the underlying query by which to pivot the data.
+Pivot will not work properly with custom fields in Looker, and the pivot field should not be modified.

 - Result size: Applies a limit to the amount of data returned.